History of quantum mechanics: Planck introduces quanta to explain black-body radiation

 By the late 19th century, thermal radiation had been fairly well characterized experimentally.
 Several formulas that describe certain experimental measurements of thermal radiation had been developed.
 Wien’s displacement law gives the relation between temperature and the wavelength at which the radiation is strongest, while the Stefan–Boltzmann law describes the total power emitted per unit area.
 The best theoretical explanation of the experimental results was the Rayleigh–Jeans law, which, as shown in the figure, agrees with experimental results well at large wavelengths (or, equivalently, low frequencies), but strongly disagrees at short wavelengths (or high frequencies).
 In fact, at short wavelengths, classical physics predicted that energy will be emitted by a hot body at an infinite rate.
 This result, which is clearly wrong, is known as the ultraviolet catastrophe.
 Physicists searched for a single theory that explained all the experimental results.

 Black-body radiation intensity vs color and temperature.
 The rainbow bar represents visible light; 5000K objects are "white hot" by mixing differing colors of visible light.
 To the right is the invisible infrared.
 Classical theory (black curve for 5000K) fails; the other curves are correctly predicted by Planck's law.

 The first model that was able to explain the full spectrum of thermal radiation was put forward by Max Planck in 1900.
 He proposed a mathematical model in which the thermal radiation was in equilibrium with a set of harmonic oscillators.
 To reproduce the experimental results, he had to assume that each oscillator emitted an integer number of units of energy at its single characteristic frequency, rather than being able to emit any arbitrary amount of energy.
 In other words, the energy emitted by an oscillator was quantized.
-According to Planck, the quantum of energy E of a light quantum is proportional to its frequency frequency ν.
+According to Planck, the quantum of energy E of a light quantum is proportional to its frequency ν.
 As an equation is it written: